Most “pheromone fragrance” is a nice smell with a rumor attached

-A pheromone fragrance is supposed to do two jobs at once.
-There’s the scent you can smell, and there’s a payload of synthesized human pheromone molecules you can’t.
 The scent is what the label sells you.
-The molecules are the part that actually changes how a room reacts to you… and almost every bottle on the market nails the first and quietly fakes the second.
+The molecules are the part that actually changes how people respond to you… and almost every bottle on the market nails the first and quietly fakes the second.

-What’s Actually in the Bottle
+What’s actually in the bottle

-The payload isn’t magic.
-It’s a short list of known molecules, and naming them is the fastest way to tell a real product from a marketing one.
 Androstenone reads as dominance and edge.
 Androstadienone is the warm, mood-lifting one with the most research behind it.
-Androstenol is the easy, approachable social note.
-On the feminine side, copulins and estratetraenol carry attraction and warmth.
+Androstenol is the easy, approachable social note, and on the feminine side, copulins and estratetraenol carry attraction and warmth.

 The molecule mix splits by who’s wearing it.
 Men’s pheromone colognes lean on androstenone and androstadienone, the presence-and-attraction end.
 Women’s pheromone perfumes are usually built around copulins and the warmer imprinting molecules, the ones tied to closeness rather than raw dominance.

-That’s the only fork that really matters yet.
 Shopping for a man, start with best pheromones for men.
 Shopping for a woman, best pheromones for women.
 Both land on shortlists we’ve actually worn, not whatever pays the fattest commission.

 A pheromone oil trades reach for staying power: a small, close cloud that runs six to eight hours.
 A spray does the opposite, a wide cloud that fades inside two to four.
-Oil for dates and close range, spray for rooms and reach.
-Pick the one that matches where you’ll actually wear it, not the one with the bigger bottle.
-The pheromone oil and pheromone spray guides go deep on each.
+Oil for dates, dinners, and close range; spray for bars, parties, and anywhere the people you want to reach start more than an arm away.

-Phero Joe
+Joe Masters

 Explore the Full Pheromone Buying Library